End of Life Choice Bill

 Select Committee Submissions

-Before making your submission you should read the bill you can also read some concerns about this specific legislation here.
+There are some concerns about this specific legislation.
 This differs from the 2016-2017 Health select committee as this is going to the Justice Select Committee and is about a specific piece of legislation rather than just a concept.
-If you made a submission to the previous committee that could be a starting place for your next submission but make sure you refer to this specific bill.

 As you know there was a huge response to Health Select Committee enquiry (over 20000 submissions) with 77% against a law change.
-While there is a not less time than last time meaning numbers might be smaller we want to make sure they know there are many doctors who oppose a law change.
+We want to make sure they know there are many doctors who oppose a law change.
 Although there is now a new process underway, it may still be useful to read the Health Select Committee’s report as it summaries the arguments on both sides of the issue.

 Other things you can do

 MPs will be considering this issue over the next couple of months.